Something Wild: Peregrine Falcon Field Trip

 For the past 20 years, peregrine falcons have shared the cliffs in Rumney with the rock-climbing community, and Chris Martin has been directing the monitoring of these birds since they arrived.
 In addition to tracking the progress of the falcons as they emerged from their endangered status, Chris and the Forest Service work closely with the climbing community to support recreation and maintain the safety of the falcons.

-He recently took Something Wild co-host Dave Anderson and producer Ross Boyd (that's me) to visit the raptors.
+Last year he took Something Wild co-host Dave Anderson and producer Ross Boyd (that's me) to visit the raptors.
 It was a tough first hike of the season (three inches of snow had fallen the night before and Chris had to guide us along what he assured us were trails) but the payoff was spectacular.

 Peregrines can't nest just anywhere and so the geography of New Hampshire dictates where these birds settle down.
 The cliffs in Rumney are perfect for the falcons, who prefer ledges on vertical cliffs.
 There are about forty-four peregrine falcons living in the state and the pair in Rumney "own" all the cliffs in the area.
 Peregrines are territorial, especially when it comes to other peregrines, so you won't find more than two at a given site.
 With that much space all to themselves, the falcons may choose to nest on any cliff they want.
 For the safety of the climbers and the birds, the cliff housing that season's nest is always closed, requiring close monitoring around this time of year as Chris wants to be sure he's not closing an area needlessly.